top of page

 French Fries

-Unless they're hand cut, almost all french fries at restaurants have phosphates.
+Unless they're hand cut, almost all french fries at restaurants come frozen and have phosphates.
+I've found this even when a side of fries cost $14.
 Instead opt for sweet potato fries, potato chips or a side of fruit.

 Chicken Fingers